bhassani/EternalBlueC/README.md

 ## Clarifications
 The EternalBlue / MS17-010 Exploit that will be included in this project installs DoublePulsar only<br />
-It does not run any custom payloads at this time.

-As of now, it doesn't contain any other payloads besides installing the DoublePulsar implant.
+As of now, it doesn't contain any other payloads besides installing the DoublePulsar implant, hopefully that will change when I have extra time.

 ## EternalBlue Suite